Miguel del Águila

 Commission by the Cactus Pear Music Festival in 2005, it was premiered by the Festivals ensemble in San Antonio, TX the same year.
 Written in three movements Salon Buenos Aires is a nostalgic musical trip to 1950’s Buenos Aires.
 The music conveys the general mood of this period of great prosperity and optimism that preceded the social collapse of the 1970’s in the hands of militaristic regimes.
 The mood is set by numerous South American dance forms used throughout the work.
 From carefree Brazilian Samba rhythms to old fashioned melodramatic Tangos and Milongas (an Uruguayan dance which preceded Tango).
 After a bright upbeat first movement, the next “Tango to Dream” starts with a mysterious introduction to a Lullaby that slowly acquires a beat to transform itself into a dramatic, passionate Tango.
 In the final movement, a Milonga rhythm is distorted into irregular patterns as its constant beat drives the piece from the good spirited lightness of the beginning to an out of control obsessive finale.
 Salon Buenos Aires recording by Camerata San Antonio (Bridge Records), was nominated for two Latin Grammys in 2010.

-for flute, clarinet and piano (and eight other instrumentations) is one of eight related works written by Miguel del Aguila in 2007 each with different instrumentation.
-These works share thematic material with each other and also borrow themes from the composer's previously written Clarinet Concerto No.2 and Pacific Serenade.
+9:00 Op.95 for flute, clarinet and piano (and eight other instrumentations) is one of eight related works written by Miguel del Aguila in 2007 each with different instrumentation.
+These works share thematic material with each other and also borrow themes from the composer’s previously written Clarinet Concerto No.2 and Pacific Serenade.
 The works begins with a lyrical and sensuous, song-like introduction evoking the style of the Brazilian Chôro and it quickly gives way to a frantic, restless dance.
 From then on, the music is propelled forward by a series of ostinatos and rhythmically irregular themes.
 Rhythm is here the captivating (seductive), element which often relegates the melodic material to a secondary role.
 This Latin dance, written mainly on 13/16 meter, begins with a percussive, almost primal theme that becomes increasingly breathless and ever-more-intense leading the work towards a final passionate climax.
 A tour de force for the performers, Seducción demands not only stamina but outmost rhythmic accuracy through constantly shifting syncopations in irregular meters.Seducción was premiered in 2008 by Bach Dancing & Dynamite Society Festival Ensemble in Madison, Wisconsin

 Written in 2013 Silence is a slow, nostalgic and introspective work.
 Its simple structure is dominated by a recurring lyrical theme which contains elements from 1940’s Latin Jazz/Tango.
 This highly melodic and expressive work was inspired by the sudden passing of the composer’s brother Nelson del Aguila, and it expresses the sadness of this loss.
 The title Silence refers to the void or emptiness left by a person who’s absent.
 A voice who is no longer heard.
 Silence was premiered 2013 by Guillermo Figueroa and Miguel del Aguila at Music in the Mountains Festival in Colorado, USA

-SONATA No.2 - for piano
+PIANO SONATA No.2

 Written in Vienna in 1988 it was first heard there at a Bösendorfer Hall recital , and officially premiered at Carnegie Recital Hall by the composer the following year.